Metop - Second Generation

 The Scatterometer (SCA) is a real aperture, side-looking radar, emitting microwave radiation towards the Earth's surface.

-The Radio Occultation (RO) instrument is a passive instrument measuring the time variation of the excess path length of Global Navigation Satellite System (GNSS) signals.
+The radio occultation (RO) instrument is a passive instrument measuring the time variation of the excess path length of GNSS signals.

 The existing multi-mission dissemination and delivery mechanisms are being evolved to deliver the future EPS-SG data to users.